PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 U

-UNITED KINGDOM proportional representation history at National and municipal level
+UNITED KINGDOM proportional representation history at national and municipal level

-UNITED STATES OF AMERICA proportional representation history at National, State and municipal level
+UNITED STATES OF AMERICA proportional representation history at national, state and municipal level

 V

-VICTORIA proportional representation history at State and municipal level
+VICTORIA proportional representation history at state and municipal level

 Vote-counting Service for clubs, incorporated associations etc.